-Old Panama and Panama City may well be some of the best unknown jewels of Central America, if not the world; yet to be discovered by vacationing world travellers.
+Old Panama City in the nation’s may well be one of the best unknown jewels of Central America, if not the world; yet to be discovered by vacationing world travellers.

-Some visitors to the capital have described it as a cosmopolitan metropolis, small in size but rivalling some of the world’s better known and favorite tourist cities.
+Some visitors to Panama City, the capital, have described it as a cosmopolitan metropolis, small in size but rivalling some of the world’s better known and favorite tourist cities.
 The city’s population is approximately half a million making it less congested and more attractive to visitors as well as new residents.

-Panama City has retained its old world heritage charm yet it is modern in all the right ways.
-Tocumen International Airport offers efficient airport service and the city has strong financial and Internet communications, excellent entertainment facilities, plus modern hotels and restaurants to rival any large city.
+Panama City has retained its old world heritage charm thanks in part to Old Panama City, yet it is modern in all the right ways.
+Tocumen International Airport offers efficient airport service and the city has strong financial and Internet communications, excellent entertainment facilities, plus modern hotels and restaurants to rival any of the world’s cosmopolitan centers.

 In fact, this capital city consistently rated as one of the world’s optimal locations for retirement and boasts a vibrant stable economy.
-Surprisingly, many of the sights, tourist attractions and activities of here remain relatively unknown to most travellers.
+Surprisingly, many of the sights, tourist attractions, and activities here remain relatively unknown to most travellers.

 While the majority of Central American tourism focuses on the beaches, rainforests, and biodiversity of Guatemala and Costa Rica, Panama has been slowly coming into its own.